Key takeaways

 • Lockpicking tools.
 These kits are widely available and designed to manipulate the pins of locks, enabling a user to gain unauthorized access.

 • Bump keys.
-Named after the tapping or bumping motion once inserted, bump keys are specially crafted to quickly open pin tumbler locks.
-When hit with a hard strike, the teeth of the key cause the pins in the lock to jump up, allowing for the key to turn.
+Named after the tapping or bumping motion once inserted, bump keys are specially crafted to open pin tumbler locks quickly.
+When hit with a hard strike, the teeth of the key cause the pins in the lock to jump up, allowing the key to turn.

 • Shimming tools.
-Shim tools are thin, flexible tools used to bypass certain types of locks and latches.
+Shim tools are thin, flexible tools that bypass certain locks and latches.
 The shim is inserted between the door and the frame, allowing the user to release the mechanism.
 These tools may also be used to access vehicles.

 • Wireless devices.
 When a tester wants to manipulate an access control system, they may select from a wide range of wireless devices, such as a smartphone, RFID skimmer, NFC cloner, or Bluetooth sniffer.
 With these devices, a tester can intercept non-encrypted credentials and create their own, giving them access to the property.

 • Entry tools.
-Lastly, entry tools refer to the many types of tools a tester may use to gain entry into a property.
+Lastly, entry tools refer to the tools a tester may use to gain entry into a property.
 For instance, crowbars, bolt cutters, and breaching rams are potential considerations.

 Benefits of physical penetration testing

-Penetration testing is an essential aspect of any property’s security efforts, and here’s why.
+Penetration testing is essential to any property’s security efforts, and here’s why.

 Physical penetration testing helps your property: